Importance of being active

 Camping

-Camping is a great way to get close to nature, to simplify, and to take a break from the hustle and bustle and digital dependence of our daily lives.
+Camping is a great way to be close to nature, to simplify, to cut the electronic umbilical cords and conveniences we take for granted.

 Where to go?
 State and national parks are a good place to start.
 Be prepared and be creative.
 To get started, check with your state's outdoor recreation or state parks agency.
 You may need to make reservations.